General design for database

 The whole idea of this table is to ensure idempotency to webhook events and also to track failed webhook event processing.

 So once the webhook event hits our backend webhook endpoint, we delegate the processing and other heavy work in a worker.
 Thus we need to keep track of the failed jobs.

-state field is help us understand the progress with the processing of
+state field helps us to understand the progress of processing the

 failed state we will also store string error message into the